Skip to main content

 The Enrich component combines the two JSON files into one array [...].

 For this enrichment to function properly both the input and bottom result JSON have to be valid.
+The bottom result JSON can't start with an array in its root.

 Advanced XML Example